Why Fiber Optic Cables Need Special Handling

 2. Smooth, Rounded Edges

-Sharp edges can dig into the cable's outer jacket.
-Rounded or contoured tie bodies are safer for long-term use.
+Rounded or contoured tie bodies are safer for long-term installations.

 3. Flexible Material